gainskills/Kex-Zh-Blog/content/post/2017-03-24-cisco-ips-inline-vlan-pair-mode.md

     exit
     ~~~

-    Then access IPS by http, it will prompt you to lunch IDSM(* Java required)
+    Then access IPS by HTTP, it will prompt you to lunch IDSM(* Java required)

     {{< imgproc imgPath="2017/03/7-opt.png" alt="IPs DM" max-height="320" >}}